Xilinx/VVAS/sphinx/source/docs/freq_asked_questions.rst

    <details>
    <summary><a>Can I generate multiple outputs for a single input?</a></summary>

 Yes.
-Ther ``ivas_xabrscaler`` plug-in controls the ``multiscaler`` kernel to generate up to 8 different resolutions for one input frame.
-This plugin, along with multiscaler, can also do colorspace conversion.
+The ``ivas_xabrscaler`` plug-in controls the ``multiscaler`` kernel to generate up to 8 different resolutions for one input frame.
+This plugin, along with resize, can also do colorspace conversion.

 .. raw:: html